thinkmechanic/gorilla-ruby/README.md

 #### Configuring Clients

-You can configure all clients globally, or you can configure any `api` option option from above on a per-client basis:
+You can configure all clients globally, or you can configure any `api` option from above on a per-client basis:

 ```ruby
 Gorilla.configure do |c|